Who is it for?

 Will I need a second appointment?

 If you have achieved the set goals we don’t need to see you again.
 Many clients benefit from a review appointment about 6-8 weeks later.
-We can then check progress and advance exercises or technique changes to make further progress.
+We can then check progress and advanced exercises or technique changes to make further progress.